danpelis/danpelis/README.md

 ![](https://img.shields.io/badge/Platform-PyTorch-informational?style=flat&logo=PyTorch&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Shell-Bash-informational?style=flat&logo=gnu-bash&logoColor=white&color=2bbc8a)

-#### 🎓 I'm a recent graduate from Stevens Institute of Technology, with my Master's in Applied Artificial Intelligence
+#### 🎓 I'm a recent graduate from Stevens Institute of Technology, where I received my Master's in Applied Artificial Intelligence
+#### :office: I currently work as a Cyber Research Engineer at CACI
-#### 🖥️ Some of the areas I've worked in include Machine Learning, Web Development, and Parallel Processing
+#### 🖥️ Some of the areas I've worked in include Machine Learning, Software Development, and Parallel Processing
 #### 🔎 In the future I'm hoping to learn more about hardware design and FPGA programming